Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game is subtle and arises mainly from character interactions and quirky moments, such as the amusing pig/cat quest.
-It blends dark fantasy themes with occasional lighthearted, witty writing that enhances the overall experience without overpowering it.
+The humor in the game is subtle and mainly arises from character interactions, such as the amusing pig/cat quests, as well as a blend of dark fantasy elements with occasional lighthearted writing.
+Overall, the humor complements the exploration and narrative without overpowering it.

-• “The exploration and secret finding was all fun enough and the few NPCs that are there are enjoyable enough; they basically just have fetch quests, but you naturally find the items by playing and exploring the level (except the pig/cat, which I find pretty funny).”
+• “The exploration and secret finding was all fun enough and the few NPCs that are there are enjoyable enough, they are basically just fetch quests but more like you just naturally find the item they want by playing and exploring the level (except the pig/cat which I find pretty funny).”

 • “The writing is a blend of dark fantasy with occasional drops of humor.”